Here’s where things stand.

 A subscription also means you'll never miss the weekly editions of an award-winning publication, with each issue featuring the leading voices on life, culture, politics and social activism.

-Civil servant Sue Gray, the second permanent secretary to the Cabinet Office, is tasked with investigating allegations of a number of parties that took place at Downing Street and in Whitehall during lockdowns when restrictions were in place to limit the spread of the virus.
+Civil servant Sue Gray, the second permanent secretary to the Cabinet Office, was tasked with investigating allegations of a number of parties that took place at Downing Street and in Whitehall during lockdowns when restrictions were in place to limit the spread of the virus.

 Today For Tomorrow

 The Big Issue’s Today for Tomorrow Campaign aims to tackle the climate crisis, poverty and pandemics with the Wellbeing of Future Generations Bill.
 Support the Bill and email your MP today!

 The report revealed that only four of the alleged gatherings Gray covered are not under police investigation – including a Christmas party at the Department of Education, and the online Christmas quiz in Downing Street.